YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBVERPERFWARN1
 ---------------

 DBVERPERFWARN1, Performance warning: Database aaaa is running in compatibility mode which degrades performance.
-Run MUPIP REORG UPGRADE for best overall performance.
+Run MUPIP REORG UPGRADE for best overall performance

 Run Time Warning: This is a warning that the database is currently in compatibility (downgrade) mode.
 This mode causes all modified GDS blocks to be reformatted (to the downgraded database format) before they are flushed to the database file on disk.
 This is a very large performance hit.